TashaTJ/birthday-book-v2/README.md

 ### Bug 2

-The delete function would execute temprementally, until the below code was add:
+The delete function would execute temperamentally, until the below code was add:

 ![bug 2](assets/images/numericise-all-pp3.png)